miadabdi/editorjs-parser/README.md

 # Usage

-To use the package in browser just call `edjsParser` class:
+To use the package in browser, import Browser verison through CDN to your HTML file and just call `edjsParser` class:

 ```javascript
 const parser = new edjsParser(config, customParsers, embedMarkup);